slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you are at peace you are living in the present.' -- Lao Tzu*

 Depression and anxiety are symptoms, not diseases, of under-stimulation and over-stimulation.
+Depression is the lack of self-expression.
+If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.

+Anxiety creates hypersensitivity.
+Linked with our wired out evolutionarily for a [need of control](chapter_3_action.md#on-control).
+Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
+Past is only in your head.
+What's important is present and future.
+Nothing is gained by worrying about «not knowing».
+We don't control anything, at most we influence some stuff.

+Resuming:

 - Under-stimulation = Depression
 - Right amount of stress = Hustling (Stretching comfort zone.
 Avoiding stress is avoiding life.)
 - Over-stimulation = Anxiety

-Depression is the lack of self-expression.
-If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.

 > *'Boredom is a soul sucker.
 The unfed mind devours itself.' -- Gore Vidal*